Skip to main content

 • Persist through failures and iterate toward solutions

-1. System Prompts System prompts define the agent’s role, behavior, and constraints.
-They determine how the agent should think and act within a given task.
+System Prompts System prompts define the agent's role, behavior, and constraints.
+They act as the agent's "personality" and "instructions."

 • Searching the web